frivolta/rivoltafilippo-next/_posts/javascript-merge-arrays-without-duplicates.md

 _Performance speed: **0.2749999985098839** milliseconds._

-This solution was working fine for me but I wondered if I could **improve the performance** a little more, I ended up with a few solutions.
+This solution worked well for me, but I wondered if I could **improve the performance** a little more, and ended up with a few solutions.
-_For testing purposes each method described will use the same arrays:_
+_For testing purposes, each described method uses the same arrays:_

 ```javascript
 const firstArr = new Array(200).fill(undefined).map((val, i) => `item${i}`)